richard-duong/two_attacks_on_wep/readme.md

 # Two Attacks On Wep
-A rigorous and increasingly frustrating homework assignment for CS165 Computer Security<br>
+A homework assignment for CS165 Computer Security<br>
 Written by Jacob Tan and Richard Duong<br>

 ### Objective: